 Continuing Education Information

-In some states, those using herbology in a professional setting as an acupuncturist must be appropriately licensed.
-Not all states regulate herbology practice.
-Students who complete an herbology certificate program may qualify for certification through the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM).
-The NCCAOM offers the Diplomate of Chinese Herbology designation (www.nccaom.org).
-This designation may meet some states licensing requirements.
+Not all states regulate the use of herbology, but in some states, acupuncturists practicing herbology must be appropriately licensed.
+Students who complete a herbology certificate program may qualify for certification through the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM).
+The NCCAOM offers the Diplomate of Chinese Herbology designation, which may meet licensing requirements for some states (www.nccaom.org).

 Related to Herbology Certificate

 While certified herbalists may not legally practice medicine in the United States, they may work as consultants, researchers,...

 Learn the steps for becoming an herbalist.
 Research the job description, required education and licensing requirements and find...

 Explore master herbalist graduate certificate programs as well as postgraduate certificate programs in Chinese herbal medicine....

 Herbalist consultants can earn voluntary certification, but only a few organizations offer professional credentialing in this...